Tutopiya Logo

 Start with the Formula Sheet First

-Before making cards, students should review the relevant Formula Sheets section and group formulas into categories such as:
+Before making flashcards, students should review the relevant Formula Sheets section and group formulas into sensible categories such as:

 • geometry and mensuration